mmalamm/HalalHub/README.md

 ### Index / Home Page

-The HalalHub homepage consists of a map functional component and a truck list containers which renders a list of truck list items (halal trucks).
+The HalalHub homepage consists of a map functional component and a truck list container which renders a list of truck list items (halal trucks).
 Just about every page contains the searchbar/login component at the top of the page.

 ![Index/Homepage](/docs/wireframes/index-home-page.png)